-Figure out a way to showcase all the students projects and get as many users as possible to check them out Plan out the day breakdown based on your class schedule Print a copy of Final Personal Website - Peer Review for each student.
-Print a copy of Final Personal Website - Project Guide for each student.
-Print a copy of Final Personal Website - Project Guide for each student.
-Print a copy of Final Personal Website - Rubric for each student.
+Figure out a way to showcase all the students projects and get as many users as possible to check them out

+Plan out the day breakdown based on your class schedule

+Print a copy of the peer review guide for each student.

+Print a copy of the project guide for each student.

+Print a copy of the rubric for each student.